SasheO/Groceries_Manager/README.md

 * User must sign up/in to use app
 * User can view and edit (add and delete) grocery shopping list on app
+  * User can move items from grocery shopping list to pantry directly
-* User can view and edit (add and delete) of ingredients in their pantry/what they've already bought
+* User can view and edit (add and delete) of ingredients in their pantry
 * User can search recipes gotten from an online recipe database e.g. [Edamam](https://developer.edamam.com/edamam-recipe-api)
 * User can save and unsave recipes
 * User can view saved recipes